 The Life Here

-In the hills of Lyles, Tennessee, Olin and Concetta West are building something that can't be rushed.
+In the hills of Lyles, Tennessee, Olin and Concetta West are building something that refuses to be rushed.

 Come wander.
 Come learn.
 Come back.